TheFlameFlash/AnimeFLlist/README.md

 Changelog (to the new version)
 --This file contains reasons why cards are added or removed from the list

-Format:
+Format to be used

 ID   Limitation --   CARD NAME = Reason
 511009310 1 --Synchro Zone =  Only Synchro decks can attack